 3. Do not use products containing synthetic silicones

-If you’ve read my post about 10 ingredients to avoid, you know how gross silicones are.
-But for those with tangles that rival a drunk branch party in the Amazon, this one is still the most tempting commandments to break.
-Yes, silicone-laden products feel great when applied in the shower and you can whisk your comb through hair.
+If you’ve read my post about 10 ingredients to avoid, you know how gross silicones are, but it’s one of the most tempting rules to break.
+Yes, silicone products feel great since your comb whisks through curls.
 When I do sin and use a silicone product, my hair might look good for one day, but for the next three my curls are limp and weighed down (not in a good way).
 My hair also feels dry because strands are coated with the plastic-y stuff, preventing moisture from getting in.
 I then have to use a clarifying shampoo, which dries out my strands, creating a vicious cycle.

-If it’s slip you’re looking for, try my conditioning go-tos: Rahua or Rare El’ements
+If it’s slip you’re looking for, try my conditioning go-tos: Innnersense Botanicals Cream Conditioner or Rare El’ements Conditioner

 4. Use shampoo/clarify periodically (with sulfate-free, natural, clean and gentle products, of course)